bionetslab/ctcl_case_study/README.md

-# CTCLcase study for the SHouT python package.
+# CTCL case study for the SHouT python package.